AWolf81/TrelloSharePowerup/README.md

 A copy is required because directly accessing the export json will only be visible by board members.

+# Testing the Power up for your team

+Goto www.trello.com/power-ups/admin and enter https://awolf81.github.io/TrelloPrinter/manifest.json to install this power up.

+# What will the power up do?
+It picks the JSON data from your card (currently only title and description) and posts a copy to http://jsonblob.com with a uuid that only you and anyone with access to your board will see.
+(It is also not indexed at Google because it's an REST endpoint.)

 # Current Status of the power-up
-Just copied the static github power-up from https://github.com/trello/power-up-template.
+Copy to jsonblob.com and rendering with TrelloPrinter is working.
+Basic sharing is working.
+Next add Share to Panel and some smaller fixes.

 Todos:
+[x] Copied the static github power-up from https://github.com/trello/power-up-template.

-- Check if a gist can be with a uuid.
+[x] Check if a gist can be with a uuid.
 If not a webserver at Heroku would be required to store the exported cards.
 (Webserver would be better so it won't be indexed by Google - Gist probably get indexed)
-- Trigger export action and load it to a Gist
-- Create a github page for loading the Gist to display the exported card
+[x] Trigger export action and post it to jsonblob.com [x] Create a github page for loading the JSON to display the exported card [ ] Share a panel
+[ ] Trigger remove of data if attachment is removed
+[ ] Trigger update of the share if card changes
+[ ] Change caption of power-up card button to Share...

 # Based on static Trello Power-Up Template
 A static GitHub pages hosted sample Power-Up.
 Feel free to fork this repo as a starting point for your own Trello Power-Up.